exasol/project-keeper/doc/requirements/design.md

 go-licenses is a simple command line tool that outputs the license name and license URL as CSV.
 Installing it is easy and creating our own tool is a lot of effort.

+Known limitation:

+The test-inclusive scan covers all packages below `./...`.
+Consequently, it can report test utility modules that are reachable from test-only code, including mock implementations in regular package directories.
+For example, a module such as `testify` can be reported when it is imported by a mock used only in tests.
+PK accepts these dependencies as test dependencies because Go does not provide a reliable distinction between production and test dependencies in `go.mod`.

 Covers:

 * [`req~golang-dependency-licenses~1`](system_requirements.md#get-licenses-of-dependencies)